andreasebbehoj/ebbehoej.dk/content/post/loading-a-lot-of-data-in-stata/index.md

 ### Step 2 - Loop over files
 To actually import the files listed in the _files_ local, we'll do a couple of things

 First, we will generate a temporary file called _master_.
-This is where we store the new accumulating data.
 ```
 tempfile master // Generate temporary save file to store data in
 save `master', replace empty
 ```
+Note: The name of the tempfile is not important, this is simply where we will store the data while running our code.

 Next, we will ask Stata to run a loop (i.e. run the same code several times) for all files stored in the local _files_.
 The loop consists of two parts: A, where each csv file is imported (`import delimited`) and B, where that file is added (`append`) to bottom of the _master_ file.
 To keep track of which observations belong to which patients, we generate a variable _id_ in part A containing  the name of each imported csv file.
 ```